Dips-1991/My_Blogs/clnnd8duw000809l6gwp29ryc.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1697118337653/db3d7366-be64-478b-aba4-2daa85084eda.png align="center")

     We can see here we can not access the list of the S3 buckets.
 As we don't have permission or we can't configure our credentials`(access key & secret key)` with aws cli.
-But here we will use the `IAM Role`, `Trust Policy`, and `STS (Secure Service Token)` now.
+But here we will use the `IAM Role`, `Trust Policy`, and `STS (Secure Token Service)` now.

 3. **<mark>Create IAM Role:</mark>**